mooreds/docs-1/references/connectors/hubspot-documentation.md

 #### includeSnapshots

 Include the user's full subscription snapshot with each timeline item.
-This snapshot is equivalent to what <a href="/docs/methods/email/get_status">this endpoint would have returned at that time.
+This snapshot is equivalent to what this endpoint would have returned at that time.

 **Type:** string